 When working with a rigger, especially an industrial rigger who may not be familiar with sailboat rigging, it’s important that you specify the correct cable type for strength, chafe avoidance, and rust resistance.

 Regular steel wire rope like you can find in a home improvement or hardware store will not last long in a marine environment.
 Fuggedaboutit.
 Only stainless steel will survive and within stainless steel there are a couple of common choices, 304 grade (slightly stronger but less corrosion resistant) or 316 grade (slightly less strong but more corrosion resistant).
 The difference between the two grades is due to the chemical composition of the metal.
 Your choice as to which grade to use should be made with consideration of the type of sailing you usually do (cruising or racing) and the water that you sail in (fresh or salt water).

 Besides the material that the cable is made of, the construction is also important.
-The most common constructions that you will see are 1×19 (1 strand of 19 wires wrapped around the core) and 7×19 (7 strands comprised of 19 wires each wrapped around the core).
+The most common constructions that you will see are 1×19 (1 strand of 19 wires) and 7×19 (7 strands comprised of 19 wires each).
 The two types have different strengths, stiffness, and stretch.
 For applications where ease of bending and use with blocks is more important and the amount of stretch is not important, such as wire to rope halyards, 7×19 cable is better.
 In applications where minimum stretch and maximum strength are important and stiffness is not important, like standing rigging, 1×19 is best.